thomaslenaour/ytrack/subjects/left-join/README.md

 Make a **left join** between the `artists` and `albums` table.

-You have to list the 100 first rows with :
+You must list the 100 first rows with :

 - the artist name `Name`
 - the album name `Title` with alias `AlbumName`